AndyCYao/7GateProject/README.md

 8. Miscellaenous

-    when you make a change in the model or logic schema you can update the business network archive `bna` file with `composer archive create --sourceType dir --sourceName . -a baggage-network@Y.Y.Y.bna` where `Y.Y.Y` is the version number in `package.json` or if the network is an upgrade, you can call `composer network upgrade --networkName baggage-network --networkVersion 0.0.3-deploy.0 -c PeerAdmin@hlfv1`
+    when you make a change in the model or logic schema, to deploy it, you need to follow the following

+    * increment the package json version in the format of 0.0.x

+    * `composer archive create -t dir -n .`

+    * install the new bna file composer network install -a NETWORK-FILENAME.bna -c peeradmin@hlfv1

+   * upgrade the business network
+    `composer network upgrade -c peeradmin@hlfv1 -n NETWORK-NAME -V NETWORK-VERSION`

     create a card with
         `composer card create --file BER_aID.card --businessNetworkName baggage-network --connectionProfileFile connection.json --user BER --enrollSecret supersecret`